 The Charts feature compiles Billboard and Luminate charts in a searchable database.
 Each chart includes a customizable grid view with activity breakouts, week-over-week metrics and options to sort, filter and export data.

-Most charts cover one week at a time.
+Charts cover one week at a time.
 An industry-standard chart week starts on Friday and ends the following Thursday.
-Final charts from the last completed chart week appear in CONNECT on Mondays.
+Final charts from the last completed chart week appear in CONNECT on Mondays and Tuesdays.

 Charts labeled Daily or Forecast are “building charts” that refresh each day with new cumulative totals for the current week.
 Charts not labeled Daily or Forecast are published weekly.